 Postgraduate projects undertaken in the Chemistry Department here in Durham cover all of the traditional areas of chemistry and other contemporary, often interdisciplinary topics.
 PhD projects are available each year that span all aspects of the Department's research activities.

 - It is important to note that funding is awarded throughout the year, which means that new projects regularly become available throughout the year, so please check this web page frequently for the latest information.

 Individual supervisors should be contacted for further project-specific information, while general enquiries may be made to the Postgraduate Admissions Tutors:

-PhD positions to start in October 2015
+PhD positions to start in October 2016

-The EPSRC funded Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI CDT)
+EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces

-The EPSRC funded Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI CDT) provides industrially-integrated, postgraduate training in research, enterprise and innovation for future leaders in the soft matter industrial sector.
+The EPSRC funded Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI CDT) provides industrially-integrated, postgraduate training in research, enterprise and innovation for future leaders in the soft matter academic and industrial sectors.
 SOFI CDT combines expertise from Durham, Leeds and Edinburgh universities, industry and central facilities.
-It brings together 50 academics from departments of Physics, Chemistry, Food Science, Biology, Engineering, Computing, (Applied) Mathematics and Durham University Business School.
+It brings together more than 50 academics from departments of Physics, Chemistry, Food Science, Biology, Engineering, Computing, (Applied) Mathematics and Durham University Business School.